mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 The Contractor must correct software defects identified during the baseline testing and update the Solution source code.
 The Contractor must provide a Defect Debugging Report to Technical Authority documenting the defects, and their corrections.

 ##### 4.2.1.4 Standards Compliance testing
 The Solution must comply with Government of Canada Standards for Web Accessibility and Web Security.
-Canada will test the Solution for compliance with these standards.
+GC will test the Solution for compliance with these standards.
 The Technical Authority will provide detailed feedback to the Contractor on any issues revealed by compliance testing.
 The Contractor must resolve the issues in the source code revealed by compliance testing and update the Solution source code.

 Evidence of user testing, debugging, testing for accessibility and security, and an updated Design and Implementation Plan (if applicable) must be provided to the Technical Authority for approval.